Non-Archimedean Whitney stratifications: Fields with analytic structure satisfy Hypothesis

 \section{Fields with analytic structure satisfy Hypothesis~\ref{hyp:general}}

 Now it is time to prove that there do exist theories $\Tx$ satisfying Hypothesis~\ref{hyp:general}.
-In \cite{CL.analyt}, a notion of ``Henselian valued field with analytic structure'' is introduced, which generalizes many older notions of analytic structures.
-We will prove that any Henselian valued field with analytic structure which has residue characteristic $0$ satisfies Hypothesis~\ref{hyp:general}.
+In \cite{CL.analyt}, Cluckers and Lipshitz introduce a notion of ``Henselian valued field with analytic structure'', which generalizes many older notions of analytic structures.
+We will prove that any Henselian valued field of residue characteristic $0$ with analytic structure in that sense satisfies Hypothesis~\ref{hyp:general}.

-The first thing we will do is to check that Hypothesis~\ref{hyp:general}$_0$ holds.
-This is easy, since it has essentially already been done in \cite{CL.analyt}; we will only need to slightly modify some proofs of \cite{CL.analyt} to account for some minor differences between our language and the one used in \cite{CL.analyt}.
-This will be done in Subsection~\ref{subsect:an->hyp0}.

-Proving the Jacobian property for a theory of fields with analytic structure needs more work.
-In dimension one, this is also done in \cite{CL.analyt} (up to some more minor differences), but one essential ingredient to that proof is that any coloring of $K$ can be refined in such a way that each monochromatic piece becomes a ball or a point.
-In higher dimensions, we will instead use our main theorem inductively to refine any coloring to the rainbow $\rho$ of a t-stratification $(S_i)_i$.
-We will see that each $\rho$-monochromatic piece is, up to a linear map and a risometry, a product of balls, and if we are careful with the choice of $(S_i)_i$, we can moreover ensure that these risometries are analytic (Lemma~\ref{lem:an-t-strat}).
-This will allow the arguments from the proof of the Jacobian property in dimension one to go through (Proposition~\ref{prop:an->jac}).
+Hypothesis~\ref{hyp:general}$_0$ follows directly from the results of \cite{CL.analyt}; we will give the arguments in Subsection~\ref{subsect:an->hyp0}.
+Proving the Jacobian property needs more work.
+In dimension one, this is also done in \cite{CL.analyt} (up to some more minor differences in the definitions), but one essential ingredient to that proof is that any definable map $K \to \RV\eq$ can be refined in such a way that each fiber becomes a ball or a point.
+In higher dimensions, we will instead use our main theorem inductively to refine any definable map $K^n \to \RV\eq$ to the rainbow $\rho$ of a t-stratification $(S_i)_i$.
+We will see that each $\rho$-fiber is, up to a linear map and a risometry, a product of balls, and if we are careful with the choice of $(S_i)_i$, we can moreover ensure that these risometries are analytic (Lemma~\ref{lem:an-t-strat}).
+This will allow the arguments from \cite{CL.analyt} proving the Jacobian property in dimension one to go through (Proposition~\ref{prop:an->jac}).

-Since $\Tx = \THen$ is a special case of a theory of fields with analytic structure (see Example~\ref{ex:an-pure} for details), the proofs of this section in particular apply to that case, i.e., $\THen$ satisfies Hypothesis~\ref{hyp:general}.
-(One might hope for a simpler proof in that special case, but I don't know one.)
+Since $\Tx = \THen$ is a special case of a theory of fields with analytic structure (see Example~\ref{ex:an-pure} below), the proofs of this section in particular apply to that case, i.e., $\THen$ satisfies Hypothesis~\ref{hyp:general}.